eddiethedean/strum/docs/api-reference.md

 # API Reference

-Complete reference documentation for `stringent`.
+Complete API reference documentation for `stringent`.
+This document provides detailed information about all classes, functions, and methods available in the library.

+!!! tip "Quick Start"
+    New to `stringent`?
+Check out the [Getting Started Guide](getting-started.md) first, then return here for detailed API documentation.

 ## Core Functions